- Practice Areas

 San Diego, CA. – A San Diego Superior Court jury today returned a verdict against Pizza Hut, Inc. for a total of $10.8 million.
 The case arose out of a November 9, 2008 collision between a Pizza Hut delivery driver and a mother and daughter on Clairemont Drive in San Diego, California.
 During the event, the delivery driver, 18 year old Nicole Fisk, drifted across lanes, and collided head on with the vehicle containing Olena Marie Novak and her daughter Shari Marie Novak.
 Olena, 87 years old at the time of the accident suffered a severe cervical fracture.
 Her daughter, Shari , suffered a catastrophic and permanent brain injury.
 She today requires 24 hour care.
+After a tragedy like this a personal injury attorney who specializes in car accidents can be an extremely vital resource for your recovery options.

 After the crash, Pizza Hut claimed its delivery driver had suffered a seizure caused by previously undiagnosed epilepsy, causing the collision.
 “Sudden medical emergency” is a defense to negligence under California law.